What makes a micro servo to become the best DLG servo?

 It is very small, weighs only 6.5g, and is very close by dimensions to KST X06 being slightly larger though.

-Inside, it has a hall sensor instead of the potentiometer which you can find in most modern servos.
+Inside, it has a hall sensor instead of the potentiometer which you can find in the most high-end servos.

-Most probably it was one of the reasons for its extreme accuracy which we revealed during our test.
+This might be one of the reasons for its extreme accuracy revealed during our test.

-But in addition, you can program various parameters of your FrSky D5701 and run it through S.BUS or F.BUS.
+In addition, you can program various parameters of your FrSky Xact D5701 with a Lua script on a FrSky Radio, and run it through S.BUS or F.BUS.

 How cool is that?